-‘The Challenge: Vendettas:’ One Veteran Is Claiming Host TJ Lavin Rigged An Elimination Challenge
+‘The Challenge: Vendettas:’ One Veteran Claims Host TJ Lavin Rigged An Elimination Challenge

 Johnny clapped back at Veronica’s remark, joking she was upset that MTV hadn’t given her any airtime so far in Vendettas.
 The two mildly argued in a chain of tweets, but the evening’s most interesting revelation was when a separate post from Veronica began gaining traction after it was retweeted by Johnny.

-The day before her Twitter fight with Johnny, Veronica made a claim that host TJ Lavin tried to rig the last elimination challenge between Melissa and Sylvia Elsrode.
+The day before her Twitter fight with Johnny, Veronica claimed that host TJ Lavin tried to rig the last elimination challenge between Melissa and Sylvia Elsrode.
 In this particular challenge, both women had to drudge through an oil pit on their knees to retrieve a ball TJ had dropped through a Plinko-like contraption.

 TJ caught wind of Veronica’s claims and shut her accusations down immediately.